RamaRaditya-s/LAMASOCIAL/DEVELOPER_REVIEW.md

 - **No API Integration:** Currently uses dummy data; real implementation would fetch from a backend.
 - **Accessibility:** Modal uses overlay and close button, but could improve ARIA attributes.
 - **Code Quality:** Clean, readable, and modular.

----

-*For broader KPI review, request analysis of additional files or components as needed.*